mariaidavi/DS_Nano_Project1/Blog Post.md

 Group 2 helps us answer:
 - Downtown and Queen Anne are both great locations!

+When plotting the correlation between an apartment located in each of these neighbourhoods (x axis equal to 1), and the price.
+One can see a positive trend (red line) between each pair of variables.

 **3. What are some key recommendations for the host?**

 <img src="response time.png"